snowplow-archive/snowplow.github.com/_posts/2014-08-xx-snowplow-nodejs-tracker-0.1.0-released.md

 category: Releases
 ---

 We are delighted to announce the release of the first version of the [Snowplow Node.js Tracker][repo].
-This is an [npm][npm] module designed to send raw Snowplow events to a Snowplow collector from a [Node.js][node-js] environment.
+This is an [npm][npm] module designed to send Snowplow events to a Snowplow collector from a [Node.js][node-js] environment.

 This post will cover installing and setting up the Node.js Tracker and introduce its main features.